-OTTAWA, Canada — Liberal Party of Canada leader Justin Trudeau’s recent edict that all future Liberal candidates must be pro-abortion rights and vote pro-abortion may have further limited the political landscape for pro-lifers with parliamentary ambitions as well as for voters.
-But former Liberal ministers of parliament (MPs) and Catholic leaders encourage Canadian Catholics to understand Trudeau’s flawed logic and get vocal.
+OTTAWA, Canada — While Liberal Party of Canada leader Justin Trudeau’s recent edict that all future Liberal candidates must be pro-abortion rights and vote pro-abortion may have further limited the political landscape for pro-lifers with parliamentary ambitions as well as for voters, former Liberal ministers of parliament (MPs) and Catholic leaders encourage Canadian Catholics to understand Trudeau’s flawed logic and get vocal.

 Former long-serving Liberal MP Tom Wappel, who was elected to Canada’s parliament as a Toronto-area Liberal MP in 1988 and for five subsequent terms, even though he never hid his pro-life views, said he is insulted not only by Trudeau’s exclusion of differing viewpoints, but also by his lack of understanding about Canada’s federal Charter of Rights and Freedoms.

-Trudeau, who is Catholic, claimed that the charter mandated support for abortion when he made his announcement in May that only pro-abortion candidates can seek Liberal nominations.
+Trudeau, who is Catholic, claimed that the charter mandated support for abortion when he made his announcement earlier this month that only pro-abortion candidates can seek Liberal nominations.

 “To hear that I would have now become persona non grata in the Liberal Party is a slap in the face,” said Wappel.
 It is an insult to me, an insult to the people who invited me in and for those who voted for me.
 It is particularly galling because it’s totally unnecessary and based on an incorrect interpretation of Supreme Court decisions.”